-Finishing School helps writers define goals, break projects into discrete tasks, assign time to each task, be accountable, receive support and celebrate progress.
-In that way we stay on track with novels, screenplays and nonfiction books, as well as outlines, proposals and collections of poetry and short stories.
+Finishing School helps writers–and others with large, unfinished projects–define goals, break their job up into discrete tasks, assign time to each task, be accountable, receive support and celebrate progress.
+In that way we stay on track with novels, screenplays and nonfiction books, as well as outlines, proposals, collections of poetry and short stories.
+Finishing School also works for daunting projects outside of the literary realm, such as preparing one’s taxes, updating one’s resume, etc.

 What have we accomplished?